arandomdev/IndexRestart/README.md

 * The firmware implements a simple serial server.
 When it receives the trigger command, it power cycles the headset.
 The python script sends the trigger command and then launches SteamVR.

+* Configuration
+Use the "listDevices.py" script to view the available com ports and their associated hardware IDs.
+Then create a "config.json" file in the project directory with a "hwid" key and the hwid string.